Buskers, stars and tourists crowd Edinburgh Festival

 The military tattoo, whose pipe bands and military performances expect to attract 220,000 spectators for its three-week run from Friday through to August 27, has spent 16 million pounds on revamping its seating and facilities on the esplanade of the Castle, which dominates the city's skyline.

-The 2,542 shows scheduled for this year's Fringe range from one-person events tucked away in back alleys to world-class comedy, theatre and song.
+The 2,542 shows scheduled for this year's Fringe range from one-person events tucked away in back alleys to world-class comedy, theater and song.

 Cabaret has returned this year to feature in the programme.
 There is also a "free Fringe" in which more than 500 shows can be seen without charge.